 In the office put the board in a centralised place, where everyone can see it and walk past.
-As the leader make a point of asking questions about what the board is telling you.
+As the leader, make a point of asking questions about what the board is telling you.
 To get value out of the board, show its worth by holding daily meetings, no more than 15 minutes long.
 This will tell you whether progress is on track and whether changes are needed to plans.

 Working remotely then just set up a virtual board and make it a habit to ensure the team update it daily.
 Run a team meeting daily to discuss what it is showing.
-One thing I learnt in my operational day was to record bullet points of what had come out of the daily meeting.
+One thing I learned in my operational day was to record bullet points of what had come out of the daily meeting.
 Otherwise, they would get lost in translation when people returned to work who were absent.

 Most of all remember to implement for each team and let them establish what needs to go on it for their part of the business delivery.
 Then have these feed into a central board for Senior Leaders to share the current position.

-There is much more to visual management but hopefully this will at least get you started.
+There is much more to visual management but hopefully, this will at least get you started.

 Finally, this is touching the tip of continuous improvement.
 If you are struggling with implementing into your workforce then why not book some leadership and management mentoring to get you started and find out about the world of continuous improvement.